- Apply style setting

 A thumbnail image will appear alongside the text and will not include links or other HTML styling.
 This is suitable for those feeding news or blogs where an excerpt of the content is displayed alongside a thumbnail image.
 The amount of text (specified in characters) and the thumbnail style are controlled by settings in the setup screen.
 To alter thumbnail sizing and other more advanced styles, a custom CSS can be used with your widget.

 The widget will display the full HTML content of RSS feed(s).
-This will include full size images and links within content.
+This will include full-size images and links within the content.
 This setting is useful for larger widgets where you wish to display a whole page as a feed, or where there are links and richer content.
 To modify the style of HTML feeds, a custom CSS must be used.
 Some options and settings from the setup screen will not be available when the HTML Style is used.
-To modify a HTML styled widget, you can use a custom CSS.
+To modify an HTML-styled widget, you can use custom CSS.
 This will allow you to apply more advanced styles, and override some of the HTML in the feed.

 You may have to tinker a little with the settings to get the right result when using feeds with HTML selected, but FeedWind is very versatile and can deliver almost any style you need.
 Check out how to use CSS to style a FeedWind widget to match your site design exactly.